loginom/admin-guide-l10n/data-en/platform/scheme.md

 [Studio](../studio/README.md) enables data exchange with Loginom Server using [websocket](https://ru.wikipedia.org/wiki/WebSocket) protocol.
 Connection is provided using one of the following two methods - directly from Loginom server or using websocket proxy configured on the web server.

-Websocket proxy enables to provide access to Loginom Server via http(s) port of the web server that facilitates the firewall configuration.
+Websocket proxy enables access to Loginom Server via http(s) port of the web server that facilitates the firewall configuration.

-To enable wsproxy on the imbedded web server, it is sufficient to select "Use WebSocket proxy" [in the course of installation](../server/setup.md#parametry-web-servera-apache-httpd), IIS will require more complicated [configuration](../server/iis.md#nastroyka-websocket-proxy).
+To enable wsproxy on the imbedded web server, it is sufficient to select "Use WebSocket proxy" [in the course of installation](../server/setup.md#parametry-web-servera-apache-httpd), IIS will require a more complicated [configuration](../server/iis.md#nastroyka-websocket-proxy).

-In the case of the default installation websocket proxy is disabled.
+In the case of the default installation, websocket proxy is disabled.

 ### Without wsproxy